cgandini/Physochlaina_orientalis/README.md

   - subset
     - mt_reads_mapped_titles_sorted.txt: names of reads mapping to the mitochondrial genome
     - cp_reads_mapped_titles_sorted.txt: names of reads mapping to the chloroplast genome
-    - reads_mapped_titles.txt: names of reads after substraction of reads mapping the chloroplast genome
+    - reads_mapped_titles.txt: names of reads after subtraction of reads mapping the chloroplast genome
     - subse4ssake_reads1.fq and subse4ssake_reads2.fq: subset of reads used for ssake extension

   - extension